cmilanf/docker-foldingathome/README.md

   ![](https://github.com/cmilanf/docker-foldingathome/raw/master/images/setup-k8s-fah1.png)

-You can see the NVIDIA CUDA detected the Tesla K80 that the Standard_NC6 Azure Virtual Machine has.
-The environment is ready and the pod will automatically pickup workloads for both: CPU and GPU (CUDA library only, no OpenCL).
+You can see detected the Tesla K80 that the Standard_NC6 Azure Virtual Machine has.
+The environment is ready and the pod will automatically pickup workloads for both: CPU and GPU (CUDA and OpenCL enabled).

 ## Azure Container Instances
 Instead of going the AKS way, we can go to ACI that is a single step: select **ACI** from the menu: